Normation/rudder/webapp/sources/api-doc/introduction.md

 # Introduction

-Rudder exposes a REST API, enabling the user to interact with Rudder without using the webapp, for example in scripts or cronjobs.
+Rudder exposes a REST API, enabling the user to interact with Rudder without using the webapp, for example, in scripts or cron jobs.

 ## Versioning